pdeschen/wuff-wiki/Configure-RCP-products.md

   **CHECK:** Each generated product is runnable on corresponding OS and architecture.

   **Attention:** do not try to run the generated product on a "wrong" OS or "wrong" architecture.
-  If you are on Windows, Linux product won't start.
-If your JRE is 32-bit, 64-bit product won't start.
+  Linux product won't start on Windows.
+64-bit product won't start on 32-bit JRE.

 The example code for this page: [tutorialExamples/RcpApp-2](../tree/master/tutorialExamples/RcpApp-2).